PrSi007/workflowy/README.md

 # Workflowy - Note making web app

--When it comes to classroom learning and retention, note-taking is one of the most powerful tools that students have at their disposal.
+-When it comes to classroom learning and retention, note-taking is one of the most powerful tools that students have at their disposal.<br/>
 -Studies have found that note-taking facilitates the recall of factual information, as well as the synthesis and application of new knowledge.

 Perks -